Terms of Service

 - Some communications are emergent and cannot be opted-out;

-- If the User shares a Care Profile with an Organisation or Individual User, they authorise CareMonkey to provide access to the Medical Form (which may include personal health information) to that Organisation or Individual;
+- If a Community Edition User shares a Care Profile with an Organisation or Individual User, they authorise CareMonkey to provide access to the Medical Form (which may include personal health information) to that Organisation or Individual;

 - The User agrees that when it provides any consent, authority or agreement via CareMonkey, it does so as an electronic transaction and warrants that such transaction shall be binding on the party unless and until revoked by the User;